 when as yet there was none of them.

 Jayme (15) was our Christmas present (born on December 22nd, 2001) and still is a bundle of joy.
 She is a polished vocalist, singing melody, alto, and descant harmony.
 She plays fiddle and mandolin (besides cello, accordion, guitar, piano, mandolin, banjo…well, about any instrument she gets her swift little fingers on!).
 Her gift of playing music by ear is amazing.
 Jayme is also interested in songwriting.
 She likes helping Mom out, working with computers, corresponding with friends, and filling her drawing book with pencil sketches.
 Also an outdoorsy girl, you can find Jayme outside jumping rope, playing ball, and having adventures with her brothers and the family cats.

 Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, and do not be dismayed, for the LORD your God is with you wherever you go.

 (Joshua 1:9 ESV)

 Look out Southern Gospel Music!
-Caleb (11) is well on his way to be an all around entertainer!
-People love his energetic performances and growing talents on guitar, accordion, and ukulele.
-Caleb has had the opportunity to sing with his favorite quartet, Legacy Five, three times; click here to watch the video and read the story.
-He is definitely an all-around boy as he enjoys cars, balls, trains — basically anything that moves or he can move — but his favorite activity is reading.
-He enjoys baseball, basketball, and roaming the land with his siblings.
-We used to call him “Tag-Along,” as he loves doing whatever we are doing.
+Caleb (13) loves to sing and is not afraid to share his powerful voice on stage!
+People enjoy his energetic performances and talents on guitar, accordion, and drums.
+Caleb has had the special opportunity to sing with his favorite quartet, Legacy Five, five times; click here to watch the original video and read the story.
+He is definitely an all-around boy as he enjoys bicycling, baseball and basketball, playing with trains, but his favorite activity is reading.
+Caleb also avidly studies the Civil War and is an expert in identifying soldiers’ ranks and uniform.